RySE-AI/MultiLabelClassification/README.md

 **Important: Content, both literal and graphical, is copyrighted by Wizards of the Coast.
 This is a fan project with non-comercial usage!**

-I made my own little "MNIST" example for multi-label classification by using Magic the Gathering cards from mtgpics.
-I guess that there is no real life use case for it but as I mentioned it is more for learning purposes.
-So the task will be to predict the color of the card and whether it's a creature or a special (spell/instant/enchantment) with one classifier.
+I made my own example for multi-label classification by using Magic the Gathering cards from mtgpics.
+I guess that there is no real life use case for it but as I mentioned before this project is for learning purposes.
+The task will be to predict the color of the card and whether it's a creature or a special (spell/instant/enchantment) with one classifier.

 To get the images I built a [webscraper](scripts/mtgpics_card_scraper.py) with request and bs4.
 I scraped the images of several card-decks and sorted them into